robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

 Pre-formatted code blocks are used for writing about programming or markup source code.
 Rather than forming normal paragraphs, the lines of a code block are interpreted literally.
-Markup wraps a code block in both `<pre>` and `<code>` tags.
+Markdown wraps a code block in both `<pre>` and `<code>` tags.

-To produce a code block in Markup, simply indent every line of the block by at least 4 spaces or 1 tab.
+To produce a code block in Markdown, simply indent every line of the block by at least 4 spaces or 1 tab.
 For example, given this input:

     This is a normal paragraph:

         This is a code block.

-Markup will generate:
+Markdown will generate:

     <p>This is a normal paragraph:</p>